phopper-pivotal/pcf_an_animiated_short/labs/lab2/README.md

 # Lab 2 - Binding to Cloudfoundry Services

-[abstract]
---
 The _Workshop_ application was designed to illustrate the ease with which data services can be bound to and utilized by applications running on Cloud Foundry.
 In this lab, we'll be binding the application to a MySQL databases.

 Cloud Foundry services are managed through two primary types of operations:

-Create/Delete:: These operations create or delete instances of a service.
+**Create/Delete:** These operations create or delete instances of a service.
 For a database this could mean creating/deleting a schema in an existing multitenant cluster or creating/deleting a dedicated database cluster.

-Bind/Unbind:: These operations create or delete unique credential sets for an existing service instance that can then be injected into the environment of an application instance.
+**Bind/Unbind:** These operations create or delete unique credential sets for an existing service instance that can then be injected into the environment of an application instance.
---

 ## A Bit of Review